Which currency will I be charged in?

 How are exchange rates calculated?

 We set prices using an exchange rate that is updated daily to make our prices as competitive as possible.
 We don't add any markup if you choose to buy tickets in their original currency.
-If you choose to buy tickets in another currency, we add a modest fee to secure ourselves against currency risk.
+If you choose to buy tickets in another currency, we add a modest fee to secure ourselves against currency risks.

 - Most tickets on Rail Europe are supplied by the rail operators in Euros.
 So, if you set Euros as your preferred currency, we simply show the original price.
 If you choose GBP or USD we convert the Euro price into your preferred currency using today's exchange rates.